hatfieldlibrary/dspace-angular-client/README.md

 A web framework like Angular Material offers another set of configuration possibilities, such as positioning menus to the left or right.

-Both client- and server-side configuration files are in JSON and can be easily interpreted be applied to the AngularJs view model.
-This should allow for dynamically updating views through configuration files.
+Both client- and server-side configuration files are in JSON and can be easily applied to the AngularJs view model to modify view behavior.
+Although we are not using WebSockets in this prototype, some behaviors that might be helpful or necessary, particularly in the CRUD interface, might be implemented using [socket.io](http://socket.io/ "socket.io").

 Support for i18n is available via NodeJs middleware and Angularjs.